 Concentration Admission Information

+In addition to the Program Admission requirements, applicants must have the following:

 Suggested/preferred undergraduate majors: science, engineering, technology and management.

 Prerequisite undergraduate courses: No specific courses, however 60 credit hours of science, mathematics, engineering and technology with at least 15 credit hours in upper division classes.